mumairofficial/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/repository-dto-mapper.md

 _Also from the **[Domain-Driven Design with TypeScript](/articles/categories/domain-driven-design/)** series_.

-In Domain-Driven Design, there's a _correct tool_ for every possible thing that needs to happen in the development of a object-modeled system.
+In Domain-Driven Design, there's a _correct tool_ for every possible thing that needs to happen in the development of an object-modeled system.

 What's responsible for handling validation logic? _Value Objects_.